Skip to main content

 Dr. Pedro Bassoe

-Dr. Bassoe teaches classes on Japanese literature from the classical to contemporary eras, in both the original Japanese versions and English translations, as well as classes on Japanese film, visual culture, literary pedagogy, popular culture, and literature of the fantastic in the School of Languages and Cultures.
-He has recently become affiliated with the program in Comparative Literature at the School of Interdisciplinary Studies, for which he plans to offer classes in the near future.
+Dr. Bassoe teaches classes on Japanese literature from the classical to contemporary eras, in both the original Japanese versions and English translations, as well as classes on Japanese film, visual culture, literary pedagogy, and popular media (manga and anime) in the School of Languages and Cultures.
+He is also affiliated with the program in Comparative Literature in the School of Interdisciplinary Studies.

 Useful Links